pelias/openstreetmap/README.md

 #### `imports.openstreetmap.download[0].sourceURL`

 A URL to download when the download script (in `./bin/download`) is run.
-Will be downloaded to the `datapath` dirctory.
+Will be downloaded to the `datapath` directory.

 #### `imports.openstreetmap.import[0].filename`